berthubert/simplomon/README.md

  * Pin certain things to how they _should_ be (like NS records)
  * Advanced features by default
    * certificate expiry checking
+   * IPv6 autoconfiguration with explicit tests if you and target have working IPv6
    * DNS synchronization
    * DNSSEC signature freshness checks
    * HTTP redirect checking ('www' -> '', 'http' -> 'https')
+ * "Management mode" - (separate) alerts that only go out of a problem persists

 You'd use this if you think "I need to slap some monitoring on this pronto and I can't be bothered to setup something difficult that will require